Tav0/FilmStack/README.md

 Focus of this project is to get familiar with PHP, APACHE and MYSQL.

-I will be transferring the front-end to React.js
+I will be transferring the front-end to AngularJS

 # Design Implementation
 ## Main page